 Stubble burning is a term that is frequently seen in the news nowadays.
-It is one of the major causes of winter pollution in northern India, particularly, Delhi and adjoining areas.
+It is one of the major causes of winter pollution in northern India, particularly, in Delhi and adjoining areas.
 It is an important topic for the IAS exam, and comes under the environment, governance, and agriculture segments.

 Stubble Burning:- Download PDF Here